iadarroch/FSProfiles/README.md

 * Launch the program using either the menu item or desktop shurtcut.
 * On first use, you may get a message to install the .NET 8 runtime.
 If you get the warning, you must install the runtime for the utility to work.
+* Click either the `Native Windows` or `Steam` buttons at the top to choose which type of install you have.
-* If you are running a native Flight Simulator 2020 install, it should automatically populate the path and the list of detected profiles.
+*  If you did a standard install, the program should detect the correct path to the profile files.
+If it does so, it will automatically process the available profiles and display them in the list.
 * If the profiles are not automatically displayed, you will need to:
   * Either enter or paste the actual path, or use the `Select Profile Path` button to browse to it.
+This is different for `Native Windows` and `Steam` installs.
   * Once the path has been chosen, click the `Process Folders` button to detect any profiles.
 This will populate the list of detected profiles.
 * Now tick the profiles you wish to include in the report.
 * Click the `Generate Binding Report` button to generate the report.

 ### Program UI
-See the screenshot below for an example of the program UI, showing all the detected controller profiles, with a set selected to generate a report.
+See the screenshot below for an example of the program UI, showing a `Native Windows` install was selected, all the detected controller profiles, with a set selected to generate a report.
 Note the `All` list content is selected.
 This will output a report showing all known bindings, rather than just those for which the selected controller profiles have a binding.

-If the `Include Uncategorised` checkbox is ticked, then an additional section will be included on the report showing controller bindings which could not be matched to an entry in control options list.
+If the `Include Uncategorised` checkbox is ticked, then an additional section will be included on the report showing controller bindings which could not be matched to an entry in the control options list.

 ![Sample report](images/main-form.png)